 An investment in the Portfolio could lose money over short or long periods of time.
 You should expect the Portfolio's share price and total return to fluctuate within a wide range.
-The Portfolio is subject to the following risks, which could affect the Portfolio's performance:
+The Portfolio is subject to the following risks, which could affect the Portfolio's performance, and the level of risk may vary based on market conditions:

 - Credit risk, which is the chance that a bond or loan issuer will fail to pay interest or principal in a timely manner or that negative perceptions of the issuer's ability to make such payments will cause the price of that bond or loan to decline.
 Credit risk should be high for the Portfolio because it invests primarily in junk bonds. - Income risk, which is the chance that the Portfolio's income will decline because of falling interest rates.
 Income risk should be moderate to high for the Portfolio, so investors should expect the Portfolio's monthly income to fluctuate accordingly. - Call risk, which is the chance that during periods of falling interest rates, issuers of callable bonds may call (redeem) securities with higher coupon rates or interest rates before their maturity dates.
 The Portfolio would then lose any price appreciation above the bond's call price and would be forced to reinvest the unanticipated proceeds at lower interest rates, resulting in a decline in the Portfolio's income.
 Such redemptions and subsequent reinvestments would also increase the Portfolio's turnover rate.
-Call risk should be moderate for the Portfolio because it invests only a portion of its assets in callable bonds. - Interest rate risk, which is the chance that bond or loan prices will decline because of rising interest rates.
-Interest rate risk should be moderate for the Portfolio because it invests primarily in short- and intermediate-term bonds, whose prices are less sensitive to interest rate changes than are the prices of long-term bonds.
+Call risk should be high for the Portfolio because of the high percentage of callable bonds.

-- Liquidity risk, which is the chance that the Portfolio may not be able to sell a security in a timely manner at a desired price. - Manager risk, which is the chance that poor security selection will cause the Portfolio to underperform relevant benchmarks or other funds with a similar investment objective.
+- Interest rate risk, which is the chance that bond or loan prices overall will decline because of rising interest rates.
+Interest rate risk should be moderate for the Portfolio because it invests primarily in short- and intermediate-term bonds, whose prices are less sensitive to interest rate changes than are the prices of long-term bonds. - Liquidity risk, which is the chance that the Portfolio may not be able to sell a security in a timely manner at a desired price. - Extension risk, which is the chance that during periods of rising interest rates, certain debt securities will be paid off substantially more slowly than originally anticipated, and the value of those securities may fall.
+Extension risk should be low to moderate for the Portfolio. - Manager risk, which is the chance that poor security selection will cause the Portfolio to underperform relevant benchmarks or other funds with a similar investment objective.
 In addition, significant investment in the communication sector subjects the Portfolio to proportionately higher exposure to the risks of this sector.